Ekscentricitet/TheQuacksOfQuedlinburgTools/README.md

 ### In-Game

 Instead of putting your chips in the bag, leave them on the board.
 Use the app to draw a chip.
 Then pick the corresponding chip from the pile and place it on your board.
-When you have to buy chips, use the in-game shop to add them to your bag. **If you are playing variant I of the game, switch the corresponding toggle in the menu**
+When you have to buy chips, use the in-game shop to add them to your bag.

+**If you are playing variant I of the game, switch the corresponding toggle in the menu**

 ### Known limitations

-- Cards that add tokens are not supported.
-If you are playing with those - use free mode.
+- Some cards ask you to draw chips at the beginning of the round.
+Those are not supported yet.
 - If you restart the app you will lose your progress.
 - If you change the mode you will lose your progress.